McMillan Firearms

-McMillan Firearms is an American arms manufacturer best known for the McMillan Tac-50, its .50 BMG long-range anti-materiel and sniper rifle.
+McMillan Firearms is an American arms manufacturer that makes the McMillan Tac-50, its .50 BMG long-range anti-materiel and sniper rifle.
 It also produces the McMillan Tac-338, McMillan Tac-300 and McMillan Tac-308 sniper rifles, the ALIAS Rifle System and various hunting rifles.

 History

 In 2007 Ryan McMillan co-founded McMillan Firearms Manufacturing before it was sold in late 2013 to Strategic Armory Corps, adding to its hunting and tactical division.

+Organization

 McMillan Firearms is based in Phoenix, Arizona and it also has a distribution office in Johannesburg, South Africa.